PHYS3888/Tutorial_AstroClassification/README.md

 Repeat the code above to evaluate this more complex model.
 Check what the predictions look like in the `gridPredictions` plot for this nonlinear model, `Mdl_SVMnonlinear`, and verify the nonlinear boundary.

-:question::question::question: __Q2:__
+:question::question::question: __Q3:__
 Upload a `gridPredictions` plot of the data and the predictions of one of your trained SVMs (`Mdl_SVMlinear` or `Mdl_SVMnonlinear`) in your two-dimensional feature space.
-Make sure the axes are labeled to clearly describe what your two features are computing.
+Make sure your axes are labeled in a way that clearly explains your two features (e.g., include the frequency range you selected for your band power feature).

 #### :fire::fire::fire: _(Optional)_ :fire::fire::fire: Adding noise